webdevisaacpotter/aaact-aatia.github.io/content/newsletters/en/november-2024-aaact-now-for-accessibility-newsletter.md

 * Platform: Webinar via Microsoft Teams
 * Sign language Interpretation: Available for both sessions.

-This event is open to all GC employees, so please share it widely.
-Don’t miss out – [learn more and register today](https://aaact.canada.ca/en/events/international-day-of-persons-with-disabilities-2024/)!
+This event is open to all GC employees, so please share it widely

 We look forward to seeing you at the event!